jeremytammik/tbc/a/1956_outer_walls.md

 So, the room around the entire design is probably the best solution with the least requirements, but it will need some non-trivial modifications to be able to handle designs with stacked walls.

-Thank you Mark, for sharing your valuable knowledge and experience.
+Thank you, Mark, for sharing your valuable knowledge and experience.

 ####<a name="5"></a> Zen and the Art of React Programming

-An unusal and beautiful two-and-a-half-hour full-length feature film with beautiful views on [how to build Gmail-like UI with React Native at the Zen temple Koshoji](https://youtu.be/w-M9UFHLAl0) is chockful of information and calming at the same time.
+An unusual and beautiful two-and-a-half-hour full-length feature film with beautiful views on [how to build Gmail-like UI with React Native at the Zen temple Koshoji](https://youtu.be/w-M9UFHLAl0) is chockful of information and calming at the same time.